Shedding the Bits: Pushing the Boundaries of Quantization with Minifloats on FPGAs: Related Work

-In contrast to existing works, our study systematically analyzes various configuration settings for reduced-precision integer and minifloat quantization.
-We provide a detailed perspective on the considerations involved in selecting the appropriate precision formats, taking the target neural network, model accuracy, and various hardware constraints into account.
+Numerous studies~\cite{10.1145/3546182, 5377624, Vstias2019HybridDC} explore optimized MAC designs for deep learning on FPGAs.
+Most of these works focus on 8-bit fixed-point quantization~\cite{Vstias2019HybridDC, 10.1145/3373087.3375311}, with a few considering binary quantization that converts MACs into popcounts~\cite{8532584, finn}.
+A few works propose accurate floating-point MACs for \code{FP32} or \code{FP64} operands~\cite{5377624, wilson2016unified, kadric2016accurate}.
+Other studies investigate quantization for low-precision accumulation~\cite{a2q, 8966322}.
+Finally, FloPoCo offers a flexible library for a wide range of arithmetic units for FPGAs, including floating-point MACs, but limit designs to have heterogeneous operand formats~\cite{de2008fpga}.
+In contrast to existing works, we systematically analyze various configuration settings for reduced-precision integer and minifloat quantization on FPGAs using custom bit-width MACs.
+Our study provides a detailed perspective on the considerations involved in selecting the appropriate precision formats with the target neural network, model accuracy, and various hardware constraints in mind.